How to Be a Hero: 7 Surprising Characteristics

-And when I saw that they were following a map to find valuable pearls all over the United States, I thought, “This is like National Treasure.”
+And when I saw that they were following a map to find valuable treasures all over the country, I thought, “This is like National Treasure.”

-Of course, you could also say that the movie is a lot like Avatar or Eragon or any number of other stories.
-And that’s the point.
-While the “hero’s journey” genre may be overdone, there’s something compelling about heroes.
+Of course, you could also say the movie is a lot like Avatar or Eragon or any number of other stories, as well.
+And you would be right — that’s the point.

 - Heroes are unexpected.
 The people we expect to be heroes are guys like Gaston from Beauty and the Beast.
 Charming, muscular, and over-confident.
 Usually, they just end up being jerks, though.
 The real heroes are the ones hiding in obscurity, waiting to be discovered, like Arthur in The Sword in the Stone.